The previous chapter may be found here.

 older geologic writings.

-One area that was not reached by the Otowi Member is the village
+One area that was not reached by the Toledo pyroclastic flows is

 Rock.
 Although there are thin flows of the later Tsherige